andrewhoyer/leap-year/README.md

-# leap-year
+# Leap year

-A collection of code snippets in any language to determine leap year.
+A collection of code snippets in many languages to determine leap year.